-If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
-However, if your AC equipment was manufactured before January 2010, you have a couple options:
+If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioning system was manufactured before January 2010, you have a couple options:

-2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
+2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
 Understand, though, this is not recommended because it could nullify your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the hassle of your refrigerant being phased-out, or you don’t want to stress about the soaring costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Stevenson Service Experts Heating & Air Conditioning today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to panic about the hassle of your refrigerant being phased-out, or you don’t want to worry about the soaring costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Stevenson Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioning system, just in time for spring!